Chart Color Schemes

 Deniliquin has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, Deniliquin's population is estimated at around 7,644 people.
-This reflects a growth of 212 people since the 2021 Census, which reported a population of 7,432 people.
-The change is inferred from AreaSearch's estimation of the resident population at 7,430 following examination of the latest ERP data release by the ABS in June 2024 and an additional 146 validated new addresses since the Census date.
-This level of population results in a density ratio of 7.9 persons per square kilometer.
-Deniliquin's growth rate of 2.9% since census is comparable to the non-metro area's growth fundamentals, which was reported at 5.1%.
-Overseas migration has been the primary driver of population gains in recent periods for the suburb.
+The population of the Deniliquin statistical area (Lv2) is estimated to be around 7,525 as of November 2025.
+This figure reflects an increase from the 2021 Census count of 7,432 people, representing a rise of 93 individuals or approximately 1.3%.
+The change is inferred from AreaSearch's estimation of the resident population at 7,453 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 146 validated new addresses since the Census date.
+This results in a population density ratio of 7.8 persons per square kilometer.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the suburb's population is expected to decline by 15 persons by 2041.
-However, growth across specific age cohorts is anticipated, notably the 75 to 84 age group which is projected to increase by 256 people.
+AreaSearch's projections for the Deniliquin (SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections from 2022 using a base year of 2021 for areas not covered by the former data.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+According to these projections, the area's population is expected to decline by 16 persons by 2041.
+However, specific age cohorts are anticipated to grow, with the 75 to 84 age group projected to increase by 255 people over this period.

 Frequently Asked Questions - Population